STAT545-UBC/STAT545-UBC-original-website/hw07_2015_data-wrangling-candy.md

 ---
-title: "Homework 07: Data Wrangling"
+title: "2015 Homework 07: Data Wrangling"
 output:
   html_document:
     toc: true
     toc_depth: 4
 ---

-Due date: Nov 13th
+**NOTE: THIS WAS LAST USED IN 2015.**

 ###Overview
 The goal of this homework is to perform a complete data wrangling workflow using the [Candy Survey data]( https://github.com/jennybc/candy).